 She was trying to push the car all by herself.
 White pants.
 Pink leather jacket.
-Handbag thrown the on the road.
+Handbag thrown there on the road.

 It was some kinda Micra like shitbox and it wasn’t going anywhere.

-Himself was in the drivers seat, shouting out instructions like: ‘Fuckin push it will ya!’
+Himself in the drivers seat, shouting out instructions like: ‘Fuckin push it will ya!’

 ‘I am, you retard!’